 Britain’s Right to Iranian Oil

 Of the three countries that occupied Iran during World War II, only Britain had been granted the right to extract and market Iranian oil.
 The Soviet Union and the United States were eager to gain oil concessions of their own, and both countries pressured the Iranian government to grant such concessions.
 Many Iranian politicians resented this pressure, and in 1944 the Iranian parliament passed a law forbidding the cabinet from granting any additional oil concessions without the parliament’s permission.
-At least for the time being, Britain was able to retain its monopolistic position in Iran.

 Common Questions About the Middle East in World War II